mikisvaz/rbbt/tutorial/install/index.md

 * Bootstrap the installation

 Note that Rbbt has been developed for Unix/Linux systems.
-Mac OS X, being based on Unix, works as well.
+Mac OS X, being based on Unix, so to speak, works as well.
 I haven't tried to run it on Windows, but I'm almost sure it will not work.

 ## Base-system